Cornwall County Council Electoral Division of St Issey and St Tudy

 Cornwall Council Electoral division of St Issey and St Tudy

 Total Grants Available:

-The closing date for the One-off Fund was 17 May 2017.
-The Annual Fund will have one application round per year and the next closing date is 6 June 2018.
-An additional application round may be established if all available funding is not allocated in any round.
+There is one application round each year.
+An additional application round may be established if all available funding is not allocated in any annual round.

 The Fund is open to any community project which is for the benefit of residents of the local area.
 This Fund can provide both capital and revenue grants.